Federal Direct Student Loans

 loan back to your Award, you can request it by completing the Change In Aid Request.

 Your Financial Aid Award in Athena will reflect the loan funds you have been offered and you will be instructed how to accept or decline the loan.

-Once you have accepted the Direct Loan(s) and if you have not previously borrowed that type of Federal Direct Loan while enrolled at UGA, you must complete Loan Entrance Counseling and a Master Promissory Note (MPN).
+Once you have accepted the Direct Loan(s) and if you have not previously borrowed that type of Federal Direct Loan while enrolled at UGA, you must complete additional Federal Direct Loan (FDL) Application Steps.

 The National Student Loan Data System